hfinkel/lfort/docs/DriverInternals.rst

    argument strings.
 Each Arg itself only needs to contain an index into this vector instead of storing its values directly.

-   The clang driver can dump the results of this stage using the ``-ccc-print-options`` flag (which must precede any actual command line arguments).
+   The lfort driver can dump the results of this stage using the ``-ccc-print-options`` flag (which must precede any actual command line arguments).
 For example:

    .. code-block:: console

-      $ clang -ccc-print-options -Xarch_i386 -fomit-frame-pointer -Wa,-fast -Ifoo -I foo t.c
+      $ lfort -ccc-print-options -Xarch_i386 -fomit-frame-pointer -Wa,-fast -Ifoo -I foo t.c
       Option 0 - Name: "-Xarch_", Values: {"i386", "-fomit-frame-pointer"}
       Option 1 - Name: "-Wa,", Values: {"-fast"}
       Option 2 - Name: "-I", Values: {"foo"}